-Optimize the texture and performance of your products through rheological analyses
+Optimize the texture and performance of your products through rheological analysis

-Understanding rheology to control the behavior of materials
+Understanding rheology to master the behavior of materials

-Rheology is an essential science for industry, allowing the study of the mechanical behavior of materials under the effect of constraints.
-It is particularly used to analyze the viscosity, elasticity and texture of fluids, semi-solids and deformable solids.
-Thanks to rheological analyses, it is possible to optimize formulations, ensure product stability and control their performance under real-life conditions of use.
+Rheology is an essential science for industry, enabling the study of the mechanical behavior of materials under stress.
+It is particularly used to analyze the viscosity, elasticity, and texture of fluids, semi-solids, and deformable solids.
+Rheological analyses allow for the optimization of formulations, the assurance of product stability, and the monitoring of performance under real-world conditions.

 How does rheological analysis work?

-Rheological analyses are carried out using different devices: rheometers, Hall cone or Carney viscometers, which apply different stresses to the samples to measure their mechanical response.
-Depending on the type of test, these instruments can operate in shear, oscillation or controlled flow regimes.
+Rheological analyses are performed using various instruments: rheometers, Hall or Carney cone viscometers, which apply different stresses to the samples to measure their mechanical response.
+Depending on the type of test, these instruments can operate in shear, oscillation, or controlled flow regimes.

-- Hall or Carney cone: allows flowability to be measured according to specific standards (ASTM B213, ISO 4490, ASTM B964, etc.)
+- Hall or Carney cone: allows measurement of flowability according to specific standards (ASTM B213, ISO 4490, ASTM B964, etc.)

-- Rotational rheometry : allows viscosity and plasticity to be analyzed by applying a controlled stress.
+- Rotational rheometry : allows analysis of viscosity and plasticity by applying a controlled stress.

 - Oscillation rheometry : used to study the structuring of materials by measuring the viscoelastic response.

-- Extrusiometry: useful for understanding and testing the influence of extrusion parameters on production
+- Extrusion measurement: useful for understanding and testing the influence of extrusion parameters on production

-- Measurements under different conditions : analyses carried out under various temperatures, shear rates and humidities to simulate real-life operating conditions.
+- Measurements under different conditions : analyses carried out under various temperatures, shear rates and humidity levels to simulate real-world operating conditions.

 Technical characteristics of rheological tests